 Corey lives in Louisville, KY.
 He joined the Marine Corps in 1993 and was stationed at Camp Lejeune NC with 3rd Battalion 2nd Marines.
 While living the Grunt life Corey had deployments to the Mediterranean Region, England, France, Greece, Somalia, Bosnia, Kenya, and Okinawa Japan.
 After serving in the Marine Corps, Corey joined the Army National Guard as a Medic.

-Corey works with several Veteran Organizations and is a member of VFW Post 1170, MCL Detachment 729 and American Legion Post 244.
+Corey is involved with several Veteran Organizations and is a member of VFW Post 1170, MCL Detachment 729 and American Legion Post 244.
 A member of Veteran’s Club since its early stages, Corey feels passionately about service to our veteran community.
 He leads many of Veteran’s Club’s programs with a servant’s heart.
-Corey has one teenage son Caleb who is a Senior in High School.
+Corey has one son Caleb who is a Freshman at the University of Kentucky.
 They enjoy playing golf together and attending sporting events in their free time.
 Corey enjoys the cycles, riding motorcycles and bicycles in any extra time that he can squeeze out.